micheles/micheles.github.io/_posts/2015-06-14-introducing-the-datastore.md

 In the Python world there is also another library working with HDF5 files, i.e. [PyTables](http://www.pytables.org/).
 PyTables does much more than h5py, and it is essential an ORM with an HDF5 backend instead than a database.
-I like h5py much more than PyTables, since is perfect for what I wanted to do with oq-lite: a storage facility that does not require a database and that *does not even resemble a database*.
+I liked h5py much more than PyTables, since it is perfect for what I wanted to do with oq-lite: a storage facility that does not require a database and that *does not even resemble a database*.
 For the purpose of the GEM calculators the natural